Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: Preliminaries

 \end{proposition} \begin{proof}If $\Omega^{(\rm out)}$ is assumed to be identically $1$ and $J = 0$, then this is contained in Proposition 4.1 from~\cite{scaleinvariant}; the modifications needed for the more general $\Omega^{(\rm out)}$ and $J$ are straightforward.
 (See also the discussion in Section 2.2 of~\cite{scaleinvariant}.)

 \end{proof}

-Note that due to the vanishing of the shear $\hat{\underline{\chi}}$ these solutions will not, in particular, satisfy~\eqref{shearkofw}.
+Note that due to the vanishing of the shear $\hat{\underline{\chi}}_{AB}$ these solutions will not, in particular, satisfy~\eqref{shearkofw}.
 Furthermore, it is an immediate consequence of the Gauss--Bonnet Theorem that the Hawking mass of any $\mathbb{S}^2_{u,0}$ sphere must vanish.
 In particular, we do not have~\eqref{masskfow}.
 In fact, solutions which are self-similar in the sense of Definition~\ref{scaleinvdef} or, in view of the main results of~\cite{scaleinvariant}, solutions corresponding to data which is ``consistent with an asymptotic scale-invariance of order $0$'' may be considered to be analogous to Christodoulou's solutions of bounded variation~\cite{ChristBV} (and also the solutions discussed in Remark~\ref{wavescale}).
 In particular, we should not consider the class of solutions from~\cite{scaleinvariant} as good models for naked singularities.

-Given the discussion in the previous paragraph, it is natural to wonder whether self-similar solutions can built from characteristic initial data sets which, while satisfying~\eqref{onthev0selflskw}, are more general that those allowed by~\eqref{scalesetdata}; however, the following proposition puts a severe restriction on the behavior of $g$ along $\{v = 0\}$: \begin{proposition} Let $\left(\mathcal{M},g\right)$ be a self-similar solution in the sense of Definition~\ref{scaleinvdef}.
+Given the discussion in the previous paragraph, it is natural to wonder whether self-similar solutions can be built from characteristic initial data sets which, while satisfying~\eqref{onthev0selflskw}, are more general than those allowed by~\eqref{scalesetdata}; however, the following proposition puts a severe restriction on the behavior of $g$ along $\{v = 0\}$: \begin{proposition} Let $\left(\mathcal{M},g_{\mu\nu}\right)$ be a solution to the Einstein vacuum equations which is self-similar in the sense of Definition~\ref{scaleinvdef}.
 Then we must have

 \end{proposition} \begin{proof}Omitted. \end{proof} Furthermore, using the techniques developed in~\cite{scaleinvariant} one can show that any self-similar solution satisfying~\eqref{jioavjoivjoav} is isometric to a self-similar solution whose restriction to $\{v =0\}$ satisfies~\eqref{scalesetdata}.
 Thus, it is clear that in order to construct naked singularities, we must leave this class of solutions.